BIH-CEI/irud/README.md

 The IRUD ...
 <!-- TODO -->

+You can find more information on the IRUD here: https://www.amed.go.jp/en/program/IRUD/.

 ## Features

 * **LinkML Data Model:** Defines the structure of the IRUD Tracker data ready for Phenopacket export.